 - Plan to fail fast when things don't go right.
 There are going to be many opportunities to build analytical models, but not all will succeed in delivering useful information.
 Establish the principle of failing fast: If a predictive model isn't producing anything of value to the business, move on to the next opportunity.

 - Choose the right tools for the job at hand.
-There's a healthy market for predictive analytics tools, including open source and commercial options.
+There's a healthy market for predictive analytics tools, including open source and commercial options that support various types of analytics -- from data mining to machine learning and deep learning that's based on the use of advanced neural networks.
 Look for tools that provide a core set of capabilities matching your application needs.
-Factors to consider include support for the particular predictive analytics algorithms you'll be using, interoperability with a variety of conventional and big data platforms, the ability to handle structured and unstructured data, and integration with data visualization and presentation front-end tools.
+A big issue, of course, is support for the particular predictive analytics algorithms you'll be using -- linear regression, logistic regression, time series, decision tree, etc. Other factors to consider include interoperability with a variety of conventional and big data platforms, the ability to handle structured and unstructured data, and integration with data visualization and presentation front-end tools.

 These 10 steps aren't an exhaustive list of what's involved in setting up a successful predictive analytics program.
 But they provide a foundation for gaining sustainable support internally, framing the planned predictive models in the context of business value, engaging business users, managing change and giving analysts access to relevant and trustworthy data.
 Done properly, they'll help feed repeatable processes for developing, testing and deploying predictive models that can indeed benefit the business.

 More tips on using predictive analytics applications to gain business benefits

 Lessons on predictive modeling that you don't want to learn the hard way